User Guide (Referrer)

 In the blue header bar, you will find a dropdown menu with links to Settings (for selecting language and activating fingerprint authentication) and the option to log out or quit the app.

-To create a new referral, you will need to complete the referral form, providing as much information as possible.
+To create a new referral, you will need to fill in and submit the referral form, providing as much information as possible.

 You will be asked to choose whether your referral relates to a specific patient or to a group of patients.
 Note: Please select Test case if you are submitting a test referral.